MasemulaN/Hav-A-Seat/README.md

 AWS Systems Manager (SSM) provides a way for GitHub Actions to send commands to the EC2 instances through AWS without requiring the instances to be publicly accessible through SSH.

-This fits the existing Hav-A-Seat architecture because the EC2 instances already use an IAM role with the `AmazonSSMManagedInstanceCore` policy.
+This fits the existing Hav-A-Seat architecture because the EC2 instances already use an IAM role with the 'AmazonSSMManagedInstanceCore' policy.

 The deployment flow therefore becomes: